50 million people stuck in modern slavery: UN

 Children account for one out of five people in forced labour, with more than half of them stuck in commercial sexual exploitation, the report said.

-Migrant workers are meanwhile more than three times more likely to be in forced labour than non-migrant adult workers, it showed.
+Migrant workers are more than three times likely to be in forced labour than non-migrant adult workers, it showed.

 "This report underscores the urgency of ensuring that all migration is safe, orderly, and regular," Antonio Vitorino, head of the International Organization for Migration (IOM), said in the statement.

-Modern slavery is present in basically every country in the world, with more than half of cases of forced labour and a quarter of forced marriages in upper-middle income or high-income countries.
+Modern slavery is present in basically every country, with more than half of cases of forced labour and a quarter of forced marriages in upper-middle income or high-income countries.

+"It would be a mistake to believe that forced labour is solely the problem of poor countries," Ryder told AFP.

 The report found that the number of people -- mainly women and girls -- stuck in forced marriages had risen by a full 6.6 million since the last global estimates in 2016.